-Note: The five year service and routine replacement of any components, such as the anode, relief valve(s) and TLV, are not included in the Solahart warranty.
+Note: The major service and routine replacement of any components, such as the anode and relief valve(s), are not included in the Solahart warranty.
 A charge is to be made for this work.
-Only genuine replacement parts should be used on the water heater.
+Only genuine replacement parts should be used on this water heater.